Poncelet Triangles: a Theory for Locus Ellipticity

 \subsection{Related Work}

-Conic, pointwise, and circular loci of several triangle centers over the poristic (interscribed between two circles) are described in \cite{odehnal2011-poristic}.
+In \cite{odehnal2011-poristic} loci of triangle centers are studied over the so-called ``poristic'' family (Poncelet triangles embedded between two circles\footnote{Also known as Chapple's porism.}).
+Conic, circular, and pointwise loci are identified.
 In \cite{sergei2016-com} the loci of vertex, perimeter, and area centroids are studied over a generic Poncelet family indicating that the first and last are always ellipses while in general the perimeter one is not a conic.
-The locus of the ``circumcenter-of-mass'' (a generalization of the circumcenter for N-gons), studied in \cite{sergei2014-circumcenter-of-mass}, is shown to be a conic over Poncelet N-periodics in \cite{caliz2020-area-product}.
+The locus of the ``circumcenter-of-mass'' (a generalization of the circumcenter for N-gons), studied in \cite{sergei2014-circumcenter-of-mass}, is shown to be a conic over Poncelet N-gon families, see \cite{caliz2020-area-product}.